TeaTips/SplunkJavaAgent/README.md

-## Splunk Java Agent v0.3
+## Splunk Java Agent v0.5b

 ## Overview

-This JVM(Java Virtual Machine)agent can be used to obtain metrics pertaining to :
+This JVM(Java Virtual Machine)agent can be used to obtain metrics for Java APM(Application Performance Monitoring).

+The types of metrics extracted by the agent and streamed to Splunk are :

 1. class loading
 2. method execution